Ghini/ghini.desktop/doc/ghini-family.rst

 .. image:: images/ghini-streams-installed.png
    :align: left

-In the diagram showing the composition of the Ghini family, the alert reader noticed how different arrows representing different data flows, had different colours: some are deep green, some have a lighter tint.
+In the diagram showing the composition of the Ghini family, the alert reader noticed how different arrows representing different data flows, had different colours: some are deep green, some have a lighter tint, while the two streams connecting ghini.pocket to ghini.desktkop have a colour gradient, deep green at the pocket end, and lighter at the desktop end.

-Deeper green streams are constant flows of data, representing the core activity of a component, eg: the interaction between ghini.desktop and its database server, or your internet browser and ghini.web.
+The colour choice conveys a meaning: deeper green streams are constant flows of data, representing the core activity of a component, eg: the interaction between ghini.desktop and its database server, or your internet browser and ghini.web.

 Lighter green streams are import/export actions, initiated by the user at the command panel of ghini.desktop, or in the ghini.tour settings page.

+The interaction between ghini.pocket and ghini.desktop seen from the pocket end is an interaction with a data server, while from the point of view of the desktop application, it's a stream you initiate when needed and stop as soon as you are done using it.

 This is the same graph, in which all import data streams have been given an identifier.